nglaeser/minima-site/_posts/2021-02-11-How-to-Read-a-Paper.md

 What's the "meat" of the paper, the key insight?
 If you were to present it, what would be the one thing you would spend the middle of your talk on?
 You don't have to understand it yet, just single it out so you don't get distracted from it when you dive deeper.

+It's easiest to stay focused if you go into your reading with a goal in mind.
+Why are you reading the paper?
+To see if you can use their techniques in your own research?
+Because everyone's talking about this paper and you want to know what the hype is about?
+Or maybe you just need the definition of a particular term and this is the paper that introduced it?

 ## The Second Pass

 **Goal:** Understand the main thrust of the paper.